FarronF/limerick-council-meetings/meetings/2017/04/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District Newcastle West - 1st March 2017.md

 installation.

-• €150,000 over 3 years for annual maintenance and communication costs.--- 5
+• €150,000 over 3 years for annual maintenance and communication costs.
+---
+5

 **Funding:**